open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Returns: `MetricFilterResult`

 `MetricFilterResult` is one of:

 * `Accept` - All attributes of the given metric stream are allowed (not to be filtered).
    This provides a "short-circuit" as there is no need to call `TestAttributes` operation for each attribute set.
 * `Reject` - All attributes of the given metric stream are NOT allowed (filtered out).
   This provides a "short-circuit" as there is no need to call `TestAttributes` operation for each attribute set, and no need to collect those data points be it synchronous or asynchronous: e.g. the callback for this given instrument does not need to be invoked.
 * `Accept_Partial` - Some attributes are allowed and some aren't, hence `TestAttributes` operation must be called for each attribute set of that instrument.

-#### TestAttributes(instrumentationScope, name, kind, unit, attributes)
+#### TestAttributes

 An operation which determines for a given metric stream and attribute set if it should be allowed or filtered out.

 This operation should only be called if `TestMetric` operation returned `Accept_Partial` for the given metric stream arguments (`instrumentationScope`, `name`, `kind`, `unit`).

 **Parameters:**

 - `instrumentationScope`: the metric stream instrumentation scope
 - `name`: the name of the metric stream
 - `kind`: the metric stream kind